Man and woman talking in the office

 Corporate banking customers should use 40-51-62

-• A check is carried out whenever you set up a new payee, or amend an existing payee’s details, not for the transactions you make.
+• A check is only carried out whenever you set up a new payee, or amend an existing payee’s details, not for the transactions you make after that.

-• Confirmation of Payee does not apply to payments you make with your debit or charge card, or to Direct Debits.
+• CoP doesn’t apply to debit or charge card payments, or to Direct Debits.

-• For joint accounts, you only need to provide a single account holder's name that’s registered to the account, but you can include all account holder names if preferred.
-The order that a name appears on a joint account won't affect the matching response.
+• For joint accounts, you only need to provide the name of one of the account holders.
+You can include all account holder names if you like, and the order that a name appears on a joint account won't affect the matching response.

 • Checks are carried out for business accounts in the same way as personal accounts.

-• If you make a payment to the wrong place or by accident, contact your branch who may be able to help you recover the payment.
+• If you make a payment to the wrong payee, contact your branch.
+They may be able to help you recover it.

 For more advice on ways to spot and protect yourself against fraud, visit: